 Two separate governors appointed Mike to the 11-member State of California Commission on Judicial Performance: Gov. Jerry Brown appointed him to the commission in 2015 and reappointed him in 2017, and Gov. Gavin Newsom reappointed Mike for a final four-year term in 2021.
-Mike’s commission colleagues voted him vice chairperson in 2020, 2021, and again this year.
+Mike’s commission colleagues voted him vice chairperson in 2020, 2021, and 2022.
 The commission investigates judicial misconduct and incapacity complaints and disciplines state judges.

 Mike has written numerous journal articles, book chapters, and commentaries and has been a guest op-ed contributor for newspapers such as the Orange County Register, San Diego Union-Tribune, San Jose Mercury News, Voice of OC, and Los Angeles Daily News.
 He has presented his research at national and international conferences and has served as an expert commentator on several television and radio programs.